 Providing Safe Roads

-The California trucking industry pays nearly two billion dollars a year to fund roads.
+The California trucking industry pays $4.3 billion dollars a year to fund roads.

 The California trucking industry is committed to road safety through its contributions to fund road repairs and its pledge to avoid accidents and having clean driving records.

-In 2014, the trucking industry in California paid approximately $3.2 billion in federal and state roadway taxes and paid 30 percent of all taxes owed by California motorists, despite trucks representing only seven percent of vehicle miles traveled in the state.
+Data from 2018 shows the trucking industry in California paid approximately $4.3 billion in federal and state roadway taxes and paid 34 percent of all taxes owed by California motorists, despite trucks representing only seven percent of vehicle miles traveled in the state.